|Live. Love. Learn Jewish.|

 Students will begin with learning the Hebrew aleph-bet and advance slowly toward word attack skills.
 Students with knowledge of the aleph-bet that would like an opportunity to review and “begin again” will enjoy this beginning class.

 1401.
 Beginning Biblical Hebrew

 |Mondays||9:30-11 a.m.||10 sessions begin August 25||$200|

 This course provides the nuts and bolts of Biblical translation, the basics of Biblical grammar, sentence structure and vocabulary.
 Students must know the Hebrew aleph-betand some Hebrew word-attack skills.

 If you have completed one year or more of Biblical Hebrew or its equivalent, this course is for you.
-You’ll tackle some of the Bible's more demanding texts and move beyond the introductory phase.
+You will tackle some of the Bible's more demanding texts and move beyond the introductory phase.

-This Hebrew language course is designed for students who already read Hebrew at some level, and would like to deepen their reading comprehension of modern Israeli literature in Hebrew.
+This Hebrew language course is designed for students who already read Hebrew at an advanced level and would like to deepen their reading comprehension of modern Israeli literature in Hebrew.
 Participants will acquire a rich vocabulary and grammar crucial to the understanding of texts as well as for speaking Hebrew with comfort.